 Recently it was necessary for me to write “my story” again, explaining the circumstances around how we discovered the prinicples I now teach and tripled our income in just a few months.
 As I wrote, I mentioned how I had personally hit an emotional “rock bottom” just before things began to turn around.

 I stopped and pondered that.
-For us, things were pretty bad at the time, but looking back I now realize that there are other people on the planet who are much worse off than we were, when we felt it couldn’t get any worse.
+For us, things were pretty bad at the time, but looking back I now realize that there are other people on the planet who are much worse off than we were, when we felt things couldn’t get any worse.
 We weren’t homeless, we weren’t in jail, nobody was dying… No, we were just strapped financially and severely depressed.
 Prosperity seemed to elude us at every turn.

 As I continued to ponder this, I remembered a number of other people’s success stories I’ve heard, and it seems to be a common thing to hear them mention hitting “rock bottom”.
 A ball won’t bounce back until it’s hit the ground.
-It seems to be a natural thing for human kind to begin to head upward only after hitting an ultimate low.
+It seems to be a natural thing for humankind to begin to head upward only after hitting an ultimate low.

 For some, rock bottom was jail.
 For others, it meant living in their car.